 Celebrate and educate with your employees

-So there you have it: five ways to celebrate Women’s Equality Day in the workplace!
+So there you have it: five ways to celebrate International Women’s Day in the workplace!
 While it is just one day, you don’t want to pass up the opportunity to focus on equity and inclusion.
 With the right approach, you can help lead your workforce in allyship and build a happier and more productive workplace.